When a marketing campaign has great results, our first thought, as marketers, is AWESOME! We did something right.

 We hear a lot about “failing fast.”
 But according to Adam Grant, it’s not the “fast” that’s important; it’s the “failing.”

-Lots of failing.
+Lots and lots of failing.

 “The greatest originals are the ones who fail the most, because they’re the ones who try the most,” Grant says.
 “You need a lot of bad ideas in order to get a few good ones.”